unrealwork/axibase-collector/jobs/examples/activemq/README.md

 #### Configure ActiveMQ JMX Job

-1. Login into Axibase Collector at `https://collector_hostname:9443`.
+1. Log in to Axibase Collector at `https://collector_hostname:9443`.
 1. Click the Jobs tab in the top menu.
 1. Locate the `jmx-activemq` job.
 1. On the JMX Job page, enable its status by checking on the 'Enabled' check box.
 1. Adjust the cron expression if required.
 By default, the job will be executed every 10 seconds.

-  - For more information on cron expressions, see [Scheduling](../../../scheduling.md).
+* For more information on cron expressions, see [Scheduling](../../../scheduling.md).

 ![JMX_JOB](https://axibase.com/wp-content/uploads/2016/03/jmx_job_to_configuration.png)

 ##### Configuring activemq-series